ConorWilliams/libfork/BUILDING.md

 - __gcc__ Libfork is tested on versions 11.x-13.x however gcc [does not perform a guaranteed tail call](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=100897) for coroutine's symmetric transfer unless compiling with optimization greater than or equal to `-O2` and sanitizers are not in use.
 This will result in stack overflows for some programs in un-optimized builds.

-- __Apple's clang__ Libfork is compatible with the standard library that Apple ships with Xcode 2015 but, the mitigations for the old clang versions (mentioned above) fractionally degrade performance.
+- __Apple's clang__ Libfork is compatible with the standard library that Apple ships with Xcode 2015 but, the mitigations for the old clang versions (mentioned above) degrade performance.

 - __msvc__ Libfork compiles on versions 19.35-19.37 however due to [this bug](https://developercommunity.visualstudio.com/t/Incorrect-code-generation-for-symmetric/1659260?scope=follow) (duplicate [here](https://developercommunity.visualstudio.com/t/Using-symmetric-transfer-and-coroutine_h/10251975?scope=follow&q=symmetric)) it will always seg-fault at runtime due to an erroneous double delete.
 Note that, by default, MSVC is not standards compliant and you need to pass some flags to make it behave properly - see the `flags-windows` preset in the [CMakePresets.json](CMakePresets.json) file.